d-binu163/customer_churn_project-1/README.md

 - Logistic regression identified Contract type, OnlineSecurity, and TechSupport as key predictors of churn.

 - Customers with month-to-month contracts and no added services were more likely to churn.

+- Although Logistic is simple and interpretable, its performance may be limited for more complex relationships in the data.

 ## License